Matheuslm10/twitto/README.md

 ✅ The user should be able to write original posts.

-✅ The user should be able to write posts that contain a maximum of 777 characters.
+✅ The user should be able to write posts that contain a maximum of 280 characters.

 ✅ The user should be able to see how many characters he/she has left, when writing a post.

-## 3 - A New Feature
+## 3 - A New Feature :thought_balloon:

 In this section I describe a situation in which a fictional Product Manager (PM) would present me a new feature: